gmorky/aster-dems-cleanup/README.md

 	* `params.referenceDemFile` (char): Path to the reference DEM geotiff file.

 	* `params.unstableTerrainDir` (char): Path to the directory containing shapefile(s) with polygons enclosing terrain known to be unstable through time.
-In the example dataset, polygons representing approximate glacier boundaries are used.
+In the example dataset, polygons representing approximate glacier extents are used.

 	* `params.elevationThreshold` (1x1 double): The elevation threshold (absolute difference between ASTER DEMs and the reference DEM) which determines whether any given ASTER DEM pixel is considered erroneous.
 ASTER DEM pixels with absolute elevation differences greater than this value are removed.
 Units: meters.